purrlab/transfer-medical-bsc-2018/WeeklyMeetings.md

 #### Any other topics

 I did not really achieve to mimic the results, is this now a new top priority or isnt it?

+ ## Week 3
+### Date: 12-03-2018

+#### What did you achieve?

+* Finetune vgg16 on imagenet
+* replicate results of crowdsource.
+* make a generator
+* make changes to readme
+* make architecture file (not on github)
+* auto labnotes

+#### What did you struggle with?

+* laptop crashed, always fun.
+* generator is slow, but probably neccesary with bigger data sets
+* still a bit hard coding in jupyter instead of clean script

+#### What would you like to work on next week?

+* Get data generator to work on file path command, and apply it to big data set.
+* better val and test splitting.
+* some analytic tools built in

+#### Where do you need help from Veronika?

+* ....

+#### Any other topics

+Had a busy week, UEFA took full 3 days...
+Work 1 full day, so just 3 left for uni.